‘Cous-cous salad’ is a phrase that strikes fear in many hearts, conjuring images of a soggy, raisin-[…]MORE >

 This unique collection of recipes encapsulates the beauty and simplicity of Provençal French cooking.
 Taking influence from Italy as well as North Africa, acclaimed chef Alex Jackson’s recipes are truly delightful.

 Alex has included a selection of recipes for each season, from Bouillabaisse and Autumnal Grand Aïoli to Aligot Géant and an Easter feast, most of these menus revolve around a central celebratory dish, and so the joy for the home cook is in the knowledge that their evening will be no less a success, and certainly much less work, if they cut a course here or there.
-Ultimately the soul of the home-cooked meal lies not only in a sense of achievement for the cook, but moreover in the satisfaction of bringing a basketful of ingredients, and a group of good friends, to the table.
-Recipes will run in seasonal order, with a foreword by Diana Henry.
-Sardine promises to reignite a love affair with French provincial cooking – its multitude of influences and its focus on seasonal eating and, ultimately, an attitude to food which centres around sharing and enjoying food.
+With recipes running in seasonal order, Sardine promises to reignite a love affair with French provincial cooking – its multitude of influences and its focus on seasonal eating and, ultimately, an attitude to food which centres around sharing and enjoying food.

 'Beautifully written…and the food is just so right – balanced, seasonally scrupulous, fuss-free meals from tomato and tapenade tart to a Niçoise-style porchetta.'